vokimon/godot-asset-library-client/README.md

 - Commit hash
 - Current branch
-- Repository hosting (currently only for github)
+- Repository hosting (only for supported hostings)
-- Repository name (currently only for github)
+- Repository name (only for supported hostings)

+Supported git hostings are:

+- Github
+- Bitbucket
+- Gitea

+If your hosting is not listed, you always can explicit the inferred parameters.
+Or, better, send a PR to add your hosting.
+Hostings are defined in `git.py` and tested in `git_test.py`.
+They are quite easy to add but I do not have repositories in all of them to test, so pull requests are very welcome.

 ## Integration with Github Actions